Cyber Attacker Profile Construct

-iPredator Bridge is a theoretical construct representing the exploration and study of people who use Information and Communications Technology (ICT) motivated by conviction, greed, power, control, pathology or disdain for others. iPredator Bridge investigates why some people approach this nefarious and malevolent realm, decide to proceed, and then continue along a trajectory where their cognitive, affective, behavioral and perceptual actions harm others or societies.
+iPredator Bridge is a theoretical sub-construct to iPredator representing the exploration and study of people who use Information and Communications Technology (ICT) to harm others motivated by self-righteousness, moral turpitude, religious/political/philosophical convictions and pro-social perceptual distortions.
+Not driven by criminal, malevolent or deviant endeavors, iPredator Bridge seeks to define why some people approach the nefarious and malevolent realm of iPredator, decide to proceed, and then continue along a trajectory where their cognitive, affective, behavioral and perceptual actions harm others or societies.

 The Information Age1 is a societal paradigm and period of time beginning in the last quarter of the 20th century and presently thriving in the second decade of the 21st century.
 The Information Age is a stage in societal and technological development similar to the Industrial Revolution2 (1750-1942).
 The Information Age represents the evolution, emergence, consumption of and reliance upon Information and Communications Technology (ICT).
 In a mere four decades, ICT and its importance to humanity have led many to surmise that the planet and its human inhabitants are amidst an Information Revolution3.
 Mobile digital technology, telecommunications, social media and the abstract concept and artificial universe of cyberspace are just a few examples of humanities newest frontiers to obtain, exchange and disseminate information.